 3. The best business option – Private, not shared servers

 Most hosts can offer Private Servers.
-But they are often prohibitively expensive, often ten times the cost of shared hosting.
-Fortunately, in 2014 we discovered Inmotion hosting, who specialise in affordable, high performance VPS packages.
+But they are often prohibitively expensive, often ten times the cost of shared hosting, especially here in NZ.
+Fortunately, Inmotion hosting in the US, specialise in affordable, managed, high performance VPS packages starting from approx NZ$60.
 The performance, features and support offered for the money is incredible, hence have moved many of our own clients onto their systems.

 4. Are there any good shared hosts?

-If you’re running a higher traffic WooCommerce shopping site, cheap shared hosts are high risk, regardless of what they tell you about it being eCommerce-ready, or any cloud, power, pro, business hosting labels etc… This is just sales hype.
-So, here’s two shared hosting providers you could consider if you’re on a tight budget and can’t afford your own Inmotion VPS (from NZ$540/yr):
+Not that many.
+If you’re running a higher traffic WooCommerce shopping site, cheap shared hosts are risky, regardless of what they tell you about it being eCommerce-ready, or any cloud, power, pro, business hosting labels etc… This is just sales hype.
+So, here’s one you could consider if you’re on a tight budget:

-The Siteground Gogeek package is popular with junior web designers, having special features like staging, git, slick caching etc. But unlike the Inmotion VPS or reseller accounts, it does not generate separate cpanels for each domain, hence may be limiting if you need proper reseller capabilities and cpanel account security.
+This Siteground Gogeek package is popular with junior web designers, having special features like staging, git, slick caching etc. But unlike the Inmotion/Siteground VPS or reseller accounts, it does not generate separate cpanels for each domain, hence may be limiting if you need proper reseller capabilities and cpanel account security.

 But how bad is shared hosting?
 See our quick performance test

-The general rule is to avoid anything under US$10/mth, regardless of the brand or reviews found, since these reviews only consider features and price, never performance or processing resources allocated.
+The general rule is to avoid anything under US$10/mth, regardless of the brand or reviews found, since these reviews only consider features and price, never ever performance, security, uptime or the processing resources allocated.
 If site performance, stability and search ranking is important to you then avoid the cheap shared accounts from: crazydomains, openhost, hostpapa, 1stdomains, godaddy, net24, ipage, namecheap, hostgator, bluehost, amazon and anything offered by your local telecoms provider or hosts out of Australia.

 I hope all this background helps you narrow down the options.
-In summary, the best value and performance for most businesses are the Inmotion VPS options, saving up to 70%.
-A Dedicated or a Private Server is always best.
-But for start ups, clubs or a home businesses on a tight budget, the Siteground gogeek is the next best option, giving 3-10x more processing resources and better security than any popular shared offerings we’ve yet tested.
-Note both of these providers allow for either monthly or discounted annual payments, which is good.
-Again, checkout our preferred providers, below…
+After 15 yrs in this business we’ve seem the good and the bad.
+For me the best value, support and performance for business websites are the Inmotion VPS or the Siteground Cloud options.
+But for start ups, clubs or a home businesses on a tight budget, the Siteground gogeek is amazing bang per buck, giving 3-10x more processing resources, better security and support than any popular shared offerings I’ve seen here or offshore.

 Still unsure or have heard of other good host options yet need confirmed by an independent, unbiased expert?
 Just fill in your details below.